 Year 11 Revision Strategies

 Our current year 11 and 13 students have had a tough few years, with Covid impacting their flow of learning.
-As a result, the government has allowed GCSE students to use an exam formula sheet in the past, and for summer 2025 the Department For Education has decided that students will have access to these formulae again.
+As a result, the government has allowed GCSE students to use an exam formula sheet in the past, and for summer 2026 the Department For Education has decided that students will have access to these formulae again.
 However, students still need to remember a number of common formulae and methods, so revision is largely unchanged as a result.
+These sheets will be provided for the upcoming final trial exams.

-Year 11s are now in their final few weeks before the actual summer exams.
-In lessons, teachers are deliberately focusing on filling class-wide knowledge gaps and weak areas revealed in the trial exams.
+Year 11s are now in their final few weeks before the final trials in March.
+In lessons, teachers are deliberately focusing on filling class-wide knowledge gaps and weak areas revealed in the previous trial exams, but students should be revising in their personal time now (evenings and weekends) in order to prepare for these trials.

-Importantly, students have been given an 8-week revision schedule (attached below) which gives them topics to revise each night to ensure that they are ready for the exams.
-Students should now be spending time every evening, Monday to Friday, revising Maths (along with other subjects).
+As soon as the March trials are over, students will be given an 8-week revision schedule (attached below) which gives them topics to revise each night to ensure that they are ready for the exams.
+Students will then have to spending time every evening, Monday to Friday, revising Maths (along with other subjects), or using weekends as needed to stay on track.
+It's hard work, but a disciplined routine ahead of the exams (not last minute cramming) is what is needed to get those great results in August.

 Effective Maths revision is: